k3tanyadav/majorproject/README.md

     . when the appplication is deployed to run from a remote server, logging is necessarry to detect and debug problems . npm install morgan
     . npm install rotating-file-stream(to write logs into a new file when cuurent log file reaches specified limit)

+// gulp
+    . npm install del (for deleting the files in 'public' directory before rebuilding) . npm install gulp-cssnano (for compressing css files) . npm install gulp-uglify-es (for compressing js files) . npm install gulp-imagemin (for compressing image files) . npm install gulp-rev for renaming the static files being sent with an added hash to avoid caching if the files already exist in memory
+    . use dynamic 'import' instead of 'require' as gulp tasks are not being detected